Fresh Express salads have been involved in multiple contamination incidents, leading to recalls and serious health concerns.

 November 29, 2022 – Walmart Issues Fresh Express Recall After Dead Bat Found in Salad Mix On November 29, 2022, Walmart recalled Fresh Express Organic Marketside Spring Mix from stores across the Southeastern U.S. after a dead bat was found inside a package, according to the Miami Herald.

 Although the chance of rabies transmission is “minimal” through dead animal body parts, the recalled product was sold in an affected region, including Florida, Georgia, and Virginia.
-Consumers who purchased the salad should discard it or return it to the store.
+Consumers who purchased the salad should discard or return it to the store.

 Related Article: Listeria Infection Outbreak Lawsuit Update